-Everyone was actually laughing when the Indian transport minister Nitin Gadakari said that the government will not allow self-driving cars in order to “protect jobs”.
-They were laughing because they all knew that the Indian road conditions are extremely unpredictable.
+Everyone was actually laughing when the Indian transport minister Nitin Gadakari said that the government will not allow “self-driving cars” in order to “protect jobs”.
+They were laughing because they all knew that the Indian road conditions are extremely unpredictable even for autonomous cars.

 From potholes to unscientifically made humps, jaywalkers, stray animals, road-side parked vehicles, shoddy pipeline laying works and what not.
 Jaywalkers can be extremely annoying, most of the times you just cannot pass a road without pressing the brake pedal at least 25 times.
-They jaywalk right underneath a sky walk bridge.
+They jaywalk right underneath a bridge meant to cross the road.

 And about a month ago, my car’s tyre and wheel got damaged due to a hump that i couldn’t see.

 You simply can’t go fast in the city even on a ring road with an empty stretch ahead of you, because you may end up going over a jaywalker.
 They’ll be hiding beside a tree on the median and you’ll never know.